XML Schema

 <xs:element name="kunde" substitutionGroup="customer"/>

-A valid XML document (according to the schema above) could look like this:
+A valid XML document (according to the schema above) could

 <customer>